The Reading Lab

-The Listening Program®, to its array of offerings.
-The Listening Program® (TLP) is a music-based auditory
+We are proud to add The Listening Program®, to our array of offerings.
+The Listening Program® (TLP) is a music-

-stimulation method that provides engaging brain stimulation to improve performance in school, work and life.
+based auditory stimulation method that provides engaging brain stimulation to improve performance in school, work and

 This program will be used mainly at home under the guidance of The Reading Lab and requires 15-30 minutes of

 listening daily, five days a week for a minimum of 20 weeks to receive the benefits of the training.
 Listening to TLP will